Towards Ultrahigh Dimensional Feature Selection for Big Data: Feature Selection Through Adaptive Feature Scaling

+where $\w=[w_1, \ldots, w_m]'\in \R^m$ denotes the weight of the decision hyperplane, $b$ denotes the shift from the origin, $C>0$ represents the regularization parameter and $l(\cdot)$ denotes a convex loss function.
+In this paper, we concentrate on the squared hinge loss and the logistic loss

+The $\ell_2$-regularizer $||\w||^2$, which is used to avoid the \aje{overfitting} problem~\citep{liblinear}, cannot induce \aje{a} sparse solution.
+To address this issue, we introduce a feature scaling vector $\d \in [0, 1]^{m}$ to scale the importance of features.
+Given an instance $\x_i$, we impose $\sqrt{\d} =[\sqrt {d_1}, \ldots, \sqrt{d_m}]'$ on its features~\citep{Vishy10} \aje{resulting in the following rescaled instance:} With this scaling scheme, the $j$th feature is selected if and only if $d_j> 0$.
+Similar feature scaling \aje{schemes} can be found in~\citep{Weston2000,Chapelle2002,Grandvalet2002,Alain2003,Varma09,Vishy10}.
+However, unlike these scaling schemes, $\d$ in (\ref{eq:d}) is bounded in $[0,~1]^m$.

-Notice that, in many real-world feature selection applications, it is more practical to select a desired number of features while attaining acceptable generalization performance, which can be considered as the priors for learning problems.
-Although such prior is not necessarily very precise, it can ease the problem of model selections.
-What's more, for many applications, we indeed have some prior knowledge about the number of features to be selected.
-For example, in the Microarray analysis, due to expensive bio-diagnosis and limited resources, biologists prefer to select less than 100 genes from hundreds of thousands of genes~\citep{Guyon2002,Golub1999}.
+In many real-world applications, one may intend to select a desired number of features with acceptable generalization performance.
+For example, in Microarray data analysis, due to expensive \aje{biodiagnosis} and limited resources, biologists prefer to select less than 100 genes from hundreds of thousands of genes~\citep{Guyon2002,Golub1999}.
+Motivated by such prior knowledge, to select features, we explicitly constrain the $\ell_1$-norm of $\d$ by \aje{the following}:

-By taking these facts into consideration, we introduce a new adaptive feature scaling scheme as follows.
-At first, {similar in the traditional AFS scheme, we also introduce a feature scaling vector $\d \in \R^{m}$ to measure the importance of features and bound it such that $0 \preceq \d \preceq1$.
-That is, every $d_i$ is in the range of $[0, 1]$.} Different from the traditional AFS scheme, we use the following constraint to explicitly control the sparsity of the decision hyperplane.